Pranavrh53/movie-recommender/README.md

 Implement a recommendation algorithm based on user history. implement a machine learning model to analyze recommended movies in the past
 ```

+## project members
+1RF23IS064- PRANAV RH
+1RF23IS088- THANMAY HT
+1RF23IS070-RISHABH SINGH